 This got me thinking about the concept of atomic puppet updates.
 It shouldn’t be too difficult to write to disk/register the state of the operations as they happen and to be able to pick back up by default if a run is interrupted.

 I say this, of course, completely tongue-in-cheek as the last graph discussion I jumped into went on for tons of messages!

-#4 Updated by Luke Kanies over 4 years ago
+#4 Updated by Luke Kanies almost 5 years ago

 - Status changed from Needs Decision to Accepted

 - Assignee deleted (